-On the basis of its analysis of the share of total costs, the Authority has estimated total variable costs for the Logan River WSS.
-To convert this estimate of total variable costs to a volumetric tariff requires the Authority to consider how such costs vary with each ML of usage.
+On the basis of its analysis of the share of total costs, the Authority estimated total variable costs for Logan River WSS.
+To convert this estimate of total variable costs to a volumetric tariff required the Authority to consider how such costs vary with each ML of water use.

-The Authority notes that Seqwater's forecast total costs were developed using a zero-based budgeting approach that assumed a typical year but also assumed that all costs (except some electricity) were fixed.
+The Authority noted that Seqwater's forecast total costs were developed using a zero-based budgeting approach that assumed a typical year but also assumed that all costs (except some electricity) were fixed.

-Moreover, the Authority notes that usage in the Logan River WSS is highly variable between each year with no discernible year to year consistency (other than when there is no supply in which case variable costs and volumetric charges would be zero).
-It is more variable than for SunWater where the Authority adopted the highest five of the eight years of usage as a basis for establishing the per ML volumetric charge.
-A simple ten year average would also be misleading given the large number of recent low use years due to drought and floods.
+Moreover, water use is highly variable between each year with no discernible consistency (other than when there is no supply in which case variable costs and volumetric charges would be zero).
+It is more variable than for SunWater where the Authority adopted the highest five of the eight years of use to establish the volumetric charge.
+A simple ten-year average would also be misleading given the large number of recent low use years due to drought and floods in SEQ.

-As the notion of typical costs relates to management practices which seek to ensure services are made available when required, the Authority has adopted a water use estimate based on the average of those years that exceed the ten year average for each tariff group.
-A longer term estimate (say the past 15 years) would fail to recognise structural changes occurring in water use, while a shorter period (say the most recent five years) would reflect the most recent years of flood and drought.
+As the notion of typical costs relates to management practices to ensure services are available when required, the Authority adopted a water use estimate based on the average of those years that exceed the ten-year average for each tariff group.
+A longer term estimate (say the past 15 years) may fail to recognise structural changes occurring in water use, while a shorter period (say the most recent five years) would reflect the most recent years of flood and drought.